 The Greek artist Takis (Panagiotis Vassilakis; 25.10.1925-9.08.2019) pioneered new art forms using magnetism, light and sound.
 Takis was born in Athens in 1925, where he died on August 9, 2019.
 Much of his artistic career and activity was focused in Paris, London and New York, between 1950 and 1970, and then he has been living in Athens.
-This exhibition will be the first solo presentation of his work in Barcelona.
+This exhibition is the first solo presentation of his work in Barcelona.

 Over a 70-year career, Takis has created some of the most powerful, innovative – as well as playful – works of twentieth-century art.
 With these, he reinvented the formats of sculpture, painting and music in relation to energy.
 Takis was one of the pioneers of advanced, experimental art of the 1960s and in particular, his work investigated the relation between artistic, scientific and philosophical research.
 While his earliest sculptures make explicit reference to ancient Greek culture, he later became an innovator in incorporating natural forces into his work, most centrally magnetism, light 3 and electricity, in sculptures and paintings as well as in actions.
 Similarly, he moved from figuration to work that was more closely allied to experimental abstraction.

 Curated by: Guy Brett (critic and independent curator), Michael Wellen (Curator of International Art, Tate) and Teresa Grandas (Curator, MACBA)

 Exhibition organized by Tate Modern, MACBA Museu d’Art Contemporani de Barcelona and Museum of Cycladic Art, Athens.